 Little fair-skinned baby, resentment was in my blood

 Before I begin, I would like to throw out a quick disclaimer:

 This post is all about my life and experiences.
 It comes from the perspective of a very privileged, upper middle class, white passing, cisgender, heterosexual male.
 I am in no way trying to speak for anyone else.

 When I was a child, I fell in love with the film West Side Story.
 I don’t know how many times I’ve watched that movie, but I’m sure the number is in the dozens.
-I would sometimes watch it multiple times in a month, and I have the lyrics of almost each of the musical’s songs memorized, …
+I would sometimes watch it multiple times in a month, and I have the lyrics of almost each of the musical’s …